-Last year we started the Mom of the Year program to celebrate the amazing Moms across this great country, and we were overwhelmed as almost 17,000 stories of love, compassion, and support poured in.
+Two years ago, we started the Mom of the Year program to celebrate the amazing Moms across this great country, and we were overwhelmed by all the stories of love, compassion, and support that poured in.

 We can’t wait to share the love (and tears) all over again.
 And with a few surprises in store for our Moms this year, it truly is the perfect time to give thanks and say, “here’s to mom.”

-Every Mom of the Year nominee received a profile page that could be shared with her friends and family.
-Her loved ones could add their own heart-warming comments, making it more like a tribute page where she could see how loved and appreciated she really was.
+Every Mom of the Year nominee gets a profile page that can be shared with her friends and family.
+Her loved ones can add their own heart-warming comments, making it more like a tribute page where she can see how loved and appreciated she really is.